ogupte/trope/README.md

 ```

 #### Private properties<a id="private-properties"></a>
-You can define a Trope in `privacy` mode to prevent outside code from accessing or modifying object properties.
+`privacy` mode can be enabled to prevent object properties from being accessed by an outside context.
 ```javascript
 var Greeter = Trope({ privacy: true }, function (name) {
     this.setName(name);